droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/test/test_bitcoin.cpp - Some basic test setup code.
 Mainly used to configure logging and chain parameters.

 ./src/test/test_bitcoin.h - See the CPP file.

+./src/test/test_random.h - Adds some tests for the FastRandomContext class, which takes secure random input and then quickly outputs insecure, deterministic data. *[Added in 0.14](https://github.com/bitcoin/bitcoin/pull/8914)*.

 ./src/test/testutil.cpp - Returns temporary file paths.
 To be used in tests only due to unchecked error conditions. *[Added in 0.13](https://github.com/bitcoin/bitcoin/pull/7667)*.